ofzza/enTT/README.md

 > You can also create your own, custom Modules - more on that, and all the prepackaged modules a bit later ...

-### Schema: Property types and configuration
+### Property types and configuration

-When defining your data-model class' managed properties using the **schema** static property on your class, there are different proeprty types you can define:
+When defining your data-model class' managed properties using the **propertyDefinitions** static property on your class, there are different proeprty types you can define:

 ##### Value property